-MCDOT is launching the Walk Your Way Grant Project to educate high school students about the importance of pedestrian safety.
-Through the Walk Your Way Grant Project, the county is awarding up to $2,000 to teams of high school students for the creation, design and implementation of a pedestrian safety education program at their high school.
+This year, MCDOT launched the Walk Your Way Grant Project to educate high school students about the importance of pedestrian safety.
+Through the Walk Your Way Grant Project, the County awarded grants to teams of high school students for the creation, design and implementation of a pedestrian safety education program at their high school.
 These projects will be implemented this Spring and a high school pedestrian safety toolkit will be released this Summer for use by high schools in the Fall.
 MORE...

 For any MCDOT service request or complaint, call 311